maiderdev/maider/README.md

-# Aider is AI pair programming in your terminal
+# Maider, your AI programming pair in your terminal.
+Also known as modified aider.

 Aider lets you pair program with LLMs, to edit code in your local git repository.